michaeltroger/michaeltroger/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=michaeltroger&left_color=green&right_color=red)
 ![Header](header.jpg)
 ### Hi 👋, I'm Michael Troger, Android Developer!
-I'm working as a Senior Software Engineer at [adidas Runtastic](https://www.runtastic.com).
+I'm working as a Senior Software Engineer at [adidas Runtastic](https://www.runtastic.com), where I work on Adidas apps as well as on in-house libraries.
 I have a Master's degree in Mobile Computing and I'm an expert on the Android platform.
 I have however also a broad unterstanding of web technologies.
 I have several years of experience in international Scrum teams.
 In course of my studies, different jobs and freetime projects I was able to gain experience in a broad field of IT and media.
 To name some examples I engaged with things like computer hardware consulting, frontend and backend web development, game development, computer graphics and computer vision, machine learning, graphic design, photography and augmented reality.
 While I have a basic knowledge of media design, my strength and interests clearly lie in the technical field.

 Tech stack:
 - Kotlin
 - Git
 - Android Studio / IntelliJ IDEA
+- SQL
 - JavaScript
 - HTML
 - Linux